Welcome to Season 5 of the AHGL!

 Late Registration: This is the last chance to complete signup, and there’s an additional $100 fee per team if you miss the regular registration deadline.
 If you’re worried about timing, please contact us.

 Preseason: Two weeks of practice matches using the same rules and weekly deadlines as the regular season.
 The pre-season is mandatory so that the AHGL and teams can work out logistic kinks before prizes are on the line!
-See the Weekly Structure of the League, Official Ruleset, and Code of Conduct.
+See the Official Ruleset and Code of Conduct.

 Corporate permissions due: Team captains must submit proof of corporate AND charity permission by this date in order to qualify for the current Season.
 This is a firm deadline.
 Please note that for this Season, we do NOT need logo permission as we will NOT be displaying corporate logos.